-Mitigation Measure CULT-1: If any prehistoric or historic subsurface cultural resources are discovered during ground-disturbing (including During site excavation, the A 11 1 All work within 50 feet of the resources shall be halted, the City shall be notified, and a qualified archaeologist shall be consulted.
+Mitigation Measure Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation Mitigation Measure CULT-1: If any prehistoric or historic subsurface cultural resources are discovered during ground-disturbing (including grading, demolition and/or construction) activities: All work within 50 feet of the resources shall be halted, the City shall be notified, and a qualified archaeologist shall be consulted.
 The contractor shall cooperate in the recovery of the materials.
 Work may proceed on other parts of the project site while mitigation for tribal cultural resources, historical resources or unique archaeological resources is being carried out.
 The qualified archaeologist shall prepare a report for the evaluation of the resource to the California Register of Historical Places and the City Building Department.
 The report shall also include appropriate recommendations regarding the significance of the find and appropriate mitigations as follows: If the resource is a non-tribal resource, the archaeologist shall assess the significance of the find according to CEQA Guidelines Section 15064.5.
 If the resource is a tribal resource - whether historic or prehistoric - the consulting archaeologist shall consult with the appropriate tribe(s) to evaluate the significance of the resource and to recommend appropriate and feasible avoidance, testing, preservation or mitigation measures, in light of factors such as the significance of the find, proposed project design, costs, and other considerations.
 If avoidance is infeasible, other appropriate measures (e.g., data recovery) may be implemented.
-All significant non-tribal cultural materials recovered shall be, as necessary, and at the discretion of the consulting archaeologist, subject to scientific analysis, professional museum curation, and documentation according to current professional standards. project proponent shall be responsible for implementation of Archaeological monitoring.
+All significant non-tribal cultural materials recovered shall be, as necessary, and at the discretion of the consulting archaeologist, subject to scientific analysis, professional museum curation, and documentation according to current professional standards.
+During site excavation, the project proponent shall be responsible for implementation of Archaeological monitoring.
 Monitoring shall be conducted during earthmoving activities by a qualified archaeologist.
 During construction, the project proponent and contractor shall beresponsible for notification of anydiscoveries.
 All archaeologicalmonitorin g andreporting measures shallbe included inall construction documents, and construction management plans, contracts, andproject plans and shall be reviewed by the CommunityDevelopmen t Department Community Development Public Works & Building Department Mitigation Measure TCR-1: Implement Mitigation Measure CULT-1.
-During site excavation, the project proponent shall be All archaeologicalmonitorin Director of CommunityDevelopr
+During site excavation, the project proponent shall be All archaeologicalmonitorin Director of CommunityDevelopm